alwsecond/Paint80/README.md

 # Paint80

-A simple drawing app built with Node.js and WebSocket, allowing you to draw using three colors: red, green, and blue.
+A simple drawing app built with Node.js and WebSocket, allowing you to draw using three colors: 🟥red, 🟩green, and 🟦blue.

 ## Getting Started